davidrapan/ha-solarman/readme.md

 > - Fetching is implemented through DataUpdateCoordinator + incorporates many more up to date features of HA
 > - Improved stability (no more disconnects and missing values)
 >
-> - Discovery not just for configuration but also as part of initialization (i.e. adapts to changed IP)
+> - Discovery and not just for configuration but also as part of initialization (i.e. adapts to changed IP)
 >
 > - Registers which are requested are decided dynamically (when missing from the inverter definition file)
-> - Different registers can be requested in different intervals according their 'update_interval' set in inverter definition file
+> - Different registers can be requested in different intervals according to their 'update_interval' set in inverter definition file
 >
 > - Added attribute type of a sensor which can be attached to any other sensor
 > - Added template sensors defined by simple formulas and parameters which are then evaluated during runtime